Jagapathi-Vallapuri/Impulse/README.md

 # User Service (Impulse)

+This repository contains the User microservice for the Impulse project.

 ## Overview

 A Spring Boot-based User service that provides authentication and user profile management.
 The service implements JWT-based authentication, event publishing for user lifecycle events, and is container-ready for local development using Docker Compose (MySQL + Redpanda).